Skip to Footer Section

 English Express

-If your ACCUPLACER test scores indicate you need a pre-curriculum English course, such as ENG 031, 032, or 100 before beginning the credit English courses required for your program, you may opt to enroll in the English Express Track course, ENG 150.
+If your ACCUPLACER test scores indicate you need a pre-curriculum English course before beginning the credit English courses required for your program, you may opt to enroll in the English Express Track course, ENG 150.

 After Express Track